Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 When it’s time for disposition, you use them to set reserve prices for liquidation or negotiate vendor buy-back terms.

-By converting idle machinery into working capital, it also plays a key role in tightening your cash conversion cycle and support sustainable reuse across an industrial circular supply chain.
+By converting idle machinery into working capital, it also plays a key role in tightening your cash conversion cycle and supporting sustainable reuse across an industrial circular supply chain.

 Critical Metrics & KPIs For Machine Asset Management